Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Invariants, stability, and convergence

-At this point, we have computed $\dno$ between several examples of networks, as in Example \ref{prop:perm} and Remark \ref{remark:bijection}.
-We also asserted in Remark \ref{rem:compute-hard} that $\dno$ is in general difficult to compute.
-The solution we propose is to compute \emph{quantitatively stable invariants} of networks, and compare the invariants instead of comparing the networks directly.
-In this section, we restrict our attention to computing invariants of compact networks, which satisfy the useful property that the images of the weight functions are compact.
+At this point, we have computed $\dn$ between several examples of networks, as in Example \ref{prop:perm} and Remark \ref{remark:bijection}.
+We also asserted in Remark \ref{rem:compute-hard} that $\dn$ is in general difficult to compute.
+A standard approach that is used in practice to circumvent the problem of computing $\dn$ is to compute {lower bounds} instead.
+We frame this approach in terms of defining \emph{quantitatively stable invariants} of networks, and then comparing the invariants instead of comparing the networks directly.
+In this section, we set up the framework of stable network invariants, explain how this incorporates existing stability results on persistent homology and hierarchical clustering, and go on to prove convergence of these methods in the infinite setting.
+In particular, the setting of compact networks gives a suitable family of infinite networks with well-defined persistence diagrams.

+Throughout this section, we will reserve the notation $X$ for random variables, and switch to using letters $Y,Z$ to denote networks.